 Travel north to Sucre.
 Tackle the city as there is a lot to offer during our two days here.
 Optional activities include a visit to an old tin baron's mansion and a textile cooperative, mountain biking, and hiking.

-Free time to explore the city, the former capital of Bolivia.
+Free time to explore the beautiful colonial city of Sucre.
 For more active options opt to go hiking in the surrounding area or mountain biking.

 Enjoy a free day in Sucre before an overnight bus to La Paz.